karma0/stockfighter/README.md

 #### Market.websocket(callback=print, on_error=none, objclass=Quotes)

 Creates a generic websocket using `objclass` class.
-Built-in classes available include the following, and correlate directly with the stockfighter.io websocket paths:
+Built-in classes available include the following from `stockfighter.api.websocket`, and correlate directly with the stockfighter.io websocket paths:

 * `Executions`
 * `StockExecutions`